CreativeLittleDots/wp-project/README.md

 define('DB_HOST', 'localhost');
 ```

-Then copy the WP_Project instance into your wp-config as follows;
+Then copy the `wp-project.php` instance into your wp-config as follows;

 ```php
 /** Sets up WordPress project. */